 WAN Rules establish the conditions for applying a specific WAN Policy.
 By associating a WAN Rule to a WAN Policy, you are defining the optimal route for traffic that meets the rule condition.

-Alternatively, you can configure a common set of WAN Rules that you can synchronize to multiple SD-WAN Router appliances.
-See Configuring WAN Rules for SD-WAN Router in Command Center.
+If you manage multiple appliances, you can configure a common set of WAN Rules that you can synchronize to appliances in the same SD-WAN Network.
+See Configuring WAN Rules for Micro Edge in Command Center.

 Common rule conditions include: